Ask Experts Questions for FREE Help!

 My question involves labor and employment law for the state of: California

-I recently finished a master of social work degree and recieved a job offer.
+I recently finished a master of social work degree and received a job offer.
 6 years ago I was cited for a minor is possession of alcohol (age 19), at arraignment I did not offer a plea and instead was offered a alcohol class and community service, when I returned to court my case was dismissed.
-How will this information impact my future employment? my employment involves supporting youth with mental illness.
+How will this information impact my future employment?
+My employment involves supporting youth with mental illness.
 My livescan was sent to the FBI and DOJ.
 My understanding is that in CA only convictions can impact employment, although I know there are exceptions such as police etc. Because I am hoping to work in a healthcare setting with children, I am not sure if this applies.
-The MIP was the result of a terrible choice i made to drink a beer at the beach when I was 19 and I am truly embarrassed of this record.
+The MIP was the result of a terrible choice I made to drink a beer at the beach when I was 19 and I am truly embarrassed of this record.

 I have passed previous background checks for similar work but it was for an internship for school and may not reach the same level of scrutiny.
 Any advice or suggestions would be much appreciated.